How To Conduct A Good Podcast Interview

 Know when to interrupt.

 During a podcast interview, it’s important to keep the conversion moving forward.
-This prevents stagnant and boring conversation, reduces editing time later, and makes for a much more engaging episode.
+This prevents stagnant and boring conversation, reduces editing time later, and keeps listeners engaged the entire time.
 In order to keep the conversation rolling, it’s important to know when to interrupt and refocus the conversation.

 Podcast hosts should interrupt when the guest has misunderstood the question, is venturing too far off topic, or is struggling to answer a certain question.
 Alternatively, hosts should not interrupt when the guest is speaking in a super passionate way or sharing interesting and engaging information.